nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Autotools/README.md

 ACLOCAL_AMFLAGS = -I m4
 ```

-When our target is a library file, lib_LIBRARIES variable is used to specify the library name.
+When our target is a library file, 'lib_LIBRARIES' variable is used to specify the library name.
 This library name is also used as prefix of the common variables we have learned in previous section.

 The library JSONCPP consists of three source files: json_reader.cpp, json_value.cpp, and json_writer.cpp, which are located in the src directory.
-We loaded them all to the <lib_name>_SOURCES variable, make sure that they are all compiled to the object files.
+We loaded them all to the '<lib_name>_SOURCES' variable, make sure that they are all compiled to the object files.

 To ensure that the compiler can find the necessary header files, the -I flag is used with the path to the include directory in the top source directory.

-The AUTOMAKE_OPTIONS is set to subdir-objects, which enables the generation of object files in subdirectories.
+The AUTOMAKE_OPTIONS is set to 'subdir-objects', which enables the generation of object files in subdirectories.
 This helps organize the build process.
-For instance, with subdir-objects enabled, 'sub/dir/file.c' will be compiled to 'sub/dir/file.o' (or 'sub/dir/file.lo' if using Libtool) accordingly.
+For instance, with 'subdir-objects' enabled, 'sub/dir/file.c' will be compiled to 'sub/dir/file.o' (or 'sub/dir/file.lo' if using Libtool) accordingly.

-The ACLOCAL_AMFLAGS is set to -I m4, which specifies the directory where aclocal should look for additional macros.
+The 'ACLOCAL_AMFLAGS' is set to -I m4, which specifies the directory where aclocal should look for additional macros.
 The m4 directory is typically used to store custom Autoconf macros.

 Don't worry when you can't remember these flags and variables at all time, autoconf and automake will tell us which options or variables to be declared in configure.ac and Makefile.am clearly if it needed.
 The build process would stop with error logs.
 For example: